xaviermignot/xaviermignot.github.io/_posts/2021-01-24-visio-tips-git-clone.md

 ![My Shapes menu](/my-shapes-visio-menu.png){: width="800"}

 To keep them up-to-date, I simple go into each folder with my terminal and do a git pull.
-⚠ Keep in mind that Visio must be closed before doing this.
+> Keep in mind that Visio must be closed before doing this.
+{: .prompt-warning }
 ```console
 ~\Documents\My Shapes\Microsoft-Integration-and-Azure-Stencils-Pack-for-Visio
 ❯ git pull